 It’s not just about how much sleep you get, either.
 When you sleep may also play a role in fertility.
 The body’s natural day-night cycle, called the circadian rhythm, can be thrown off by being awake at night or asleep during the day.
 A study of mice conducted by Northwestern University showed that experimental groups that were given light earlier in the day had a 50% pregnancy rate and groups given light later in the day only 22% – compared to the control group with about a 90% pregnancy rate.

-Sleep is clearly an important but potentially overlooked factor in fertility issues.
+Sleep is clearly an important but potentially overlooked factor of fertility issues.
 If you are having trouble getting enough quality sleep, talk to your doctor about possible solutions.
-If you want more tips or information about improving fertility, follow us on Facebook and Instagram, or sign up for our newsletter below.